 • The main features of the service, if not clear from the context

 • If required to hold professional liability insurance or a guarantee, information about the cover and contact details of the insurer and territorial coverage

 • The contact details where customers can make a complaint

-They may provide this information on their website, in any documents supplied to customers or where the service is provided.
+They may provide this information on their website, in any documents supplied to customers or at the physical location where the service is provided.

 • The price of the service, where not pre-determined, or a sufficiently detailed estimate

 • If carrying on a regulated profession, a reference to the professional rules in the country where they are established and how to access them.

 • Information on other activities carried out by the business that is directly linked to the service and measures taken to avoid conflict of interest.